celia-brt/Celia-Breteau/README.md

 **[Canva Reviews Analysis](https://github.com/celia-brt/canva-reviews-analysis)**
 — Analysing 50,000 Google Play reviews to understand where Canva fails its users.
-Python · SQLite · Looker Studio.
+Python · SQLite · Data Studio.

 **[Sydney Restaurant SQL](https://github.com/celia-brt/sydney-restaurants-sql)**
 — Where should you open a restaurant in Sydney?